MinSuan96/minsuan96.github.io/_pages/experience.md

 ### Project Involvement - CelcomDigi Harmonization

-Assigned to a transformative project involving the harmonization of [Celcom](https://www.celcom.com.my/) and [Digi](https://www.digi.com.my/), two major network operators in Malaysia undergoing a merger, I delved into the intricacies of the [Convergent Billing System (CBS)](https://carrier.huawei.com/en/products/service-and-software/software-business).
+Assigned to a transformative project involving the harmonization of [Celcom](https://www.celcom.com.my/) and [Digi](https://www.digi.com.my/), two major network operators in Malaysia undergoing a [merger](https://www.celcom.com.my/celcom-digi-merger), I delved into the intricacies of Huawei's [Convergent Billing System (CBS)](https://carrier.huawei.com/en/products/service-and-software/software-business).
 The project aimed at updating the existing CBS to a new, unified system, consolidating functionalities from both companies.
 In the first month, I actively engaged in understanding the CBS architecture while concurrently contributing to the design of the harmonized business processes for [CelcomDigi](https://www.celcomdigi.com/).

 ### Role Evolution - Testing CBS System

 Transitioning to a more hands-on role, I am currently spearheading the testing phase of the harmonized and updated CBS system.
 This involves a versatile approach, including:

-1. HTTP Request Testing: Crafting and sending HTTP requests to various system interfaces, meticulously verifying responses to ensure correctness.
+1. HTTP Request Testing: Crafting and sending HTTP requests to various system interfaces, thoroughly verifying responses to ensure correctness.
 2. Database Manipulation: Leveraging SQL skills for querying and updating the database, crucial for validating the system's functionality.
 3. GUI Interface Testing: Directly engaging with the CBS GUI interface to assess and validate the overall performance and features of the system.